Our Exclusive Journey Into The Wonderful World Of Superstar Ting Vanessa Bling

 In 2014, Kartel was sentenced to life in prison for murder in the infamous case that almost burned his star protege who fought to clear her name (and finally did) after months of hearings and appeals.

-Fast forward to 2018 where a vindicated Vanessa Bling flourishes with the case in her rear view, a 50/50 deal with Akon’s Konvict Kulture label/Outtaspace Entertainment and hit EP (Still Standing) that debuted in the Top 10 on the Reggae charts.
+Fast forward to 2018 where a vindicated Vanessa Bling flourishes with the case in her rear view, a 50/50 deal with Rozina Negusei’s En-treeg Records/Outtaspace Entertainment and hit EP (Still Standing) that debuted in the Top 10 on the Reggae charts.

 Booked and busy, the artist formerly known as Gaza Slim is ready for stardom and sat down with us for a refreshingly honest interview in a plush upstairs nook inside Usain Bolt’s Tracks & Records restaurant in Kingston.